Efficient Exact Subgraph Matching via GNN-based Path Dominance Embedding (Technical Report): GNN-based Dominance Embedding

 {\bf Usage of the Node Dominance Embedding for Exact Subgraph Matching.} Intuitively, with the node dominance embeddings, we can convert exact subgraph matching into the dominance search problem in the embedding space.
 Specifically, if a vertex $q_i$ in the query graph $q$ matches with a vertex $v_i$ in some subgraph $g$ of $G$, then it must hold that $o(g_{q_i}) \preceq o(g_{v_i})$, where $o(g_{q_i})$ is an embedding vector of vertex $q_i$ (and its 1-hop neighbors) in query graph $q$ via the trained GNN.

 This way, we can always use the embedding vector $o(g_{q_i})$ of $q_i$ to retrieve candidate vertices $v_i$ in $G$ (i.e., those vertices with embedding vectors $o(g_{v_i})$ dominated by $o(g_{q_i})$ in the embedding space).
-Our trained GNN with overfitting (i.e., the loss is 0) can guarantee that vertices $v_i$ dominated by $o(g_{q_i})$ will not miss any truly matching vertices (i.e., with 100\% accuracy).
+Our trained GNN with zero training loss can guarantee that vertices $v_i$ dominated by $o(g_{q_i})$ will not miss any truly matching vertices (i.e., with 100\% recall ratio).
 This is because all possible query star structures $g_{q_i}$ have already been offline enumerated and trained during the GNN training process (i.e., $g_{q_i} \equiv g_{s_i}$).

 \underline{\it The Quality of the Generated Node Embeddings:} Note that, $b$ GNN models can produce at most $b$ sets of node embeddings that can fully satisfy the dominance relationships (i.e., with zero loss).
 Thus, in line 18 of Algorithm \ref{alg2}, we need to select one GNN model with the best \textit{node embedding quality}, which is defined as the expected query cost $Cost_{M_j}$ (or the expected number of embedding vectors, $o(g_{v_x})$, generated from unit star subgraphs dominated by that, $o(g_{q_i})$, of query star subgraphs) below: